 Sorting table - Bourgneuf on the 1st October 2012 - Merlot grapes from parcel near Trotanoy.
-From left to right - Frederique Vayron, Xavier Vayron, worker from sorting staff and Dominique Vayron.
+From left to right - Frederique Vayron, Xavier Vayron, a worker from sorting staff and Dominique Vayron.

 Bourgneuf is situated just behind famous Trotanoy.
 It's been run by Dominique and Xavier Vayron for many years.
 In 2008 they were joined by their daughter, Frederique, who stepped in as winemaker.
-Until 2009 vintage, Bourgneuf was traditionally made Pomerol with lot of tannin and backward appearance.
+Until 2009 vintage, Bourgneuf was traditionally made Pomerol with a lot of tannins and backward appearance.
 Frederique's main aim was to give Bourgneuf more roundness, more softness and obtain more ripeness and sweetness in grapes by harvesting late, doing more selection and performing gentle vinification.
 She also wanted the wine to be more precise and focused.
 It's truly succeded!

 In 2008 vintage, it was obvious to taste her influence in vinification (she made this vintage together with her father), and she's succeeded greatly with it in vintages 2009, 2010, 2011, 2012, 2014, 2015 and 2016.
 Beginning from 2009 vintage, the label on the bottle only displays Bourgneuf.
 Until 2009 this property carried the name Bourgneuf Vayron.